——>It was March of 2020<——

-He might had been tempted to have his house completed quicker if he built on the sand because after all, he had seen some fabulous houses that were built on the sand.
-Why should he take the high road that would entail planning, strategizing and setting a goal?
+He might have been tempted to have his house completed quicker if he built on the sand because after all, he had seen some fabulous houses that were built on the sand.
+Why should he take the high road that would entail planning, strategizing, and setting a goal?
 He wondered.

 Now, let’s take a look at the 5 Pillars

 Let’s say you are an online entrepreneur…Do you have what it takes to build a profitable online business that generates sustainable cash flow leveraging your content and digital products?
 Can you see clearly where you are now and where you are heading?
 How do you see your business’s profitability for the next 5, 10, or 15 plus years from now?